anmol-rana/sky130_rtl_design_synthesis/README.md

 **Benefits of Hierarchical synthesis**

 * Replication:- In design where a module is instantiated  multiple times.
-In synthesis, we can synthesize the module one time and stitch is together rather than synthesizing the same module multiple times.
+In oder to synthesis this design, we can synthesize the module one time and stitch is together rather than synthesizing the same module multiple times.
-* Divide & conquer:- For lager design, hierarchical synthesis is used so the synthesis will become fast.
+* Divide & conquer:- For lager design, hierarchical synthesis is used so that synthesis will be faster.

 ## FLIP FLOPS